-E-Coli is the most common cause of Urinary Tract Infection (UTI).
-However, it was only recently found by genetically fingerprinting the E-Coli from infections that it showed strong genetic similarities to the strains found in abattoir slaughtered chickens indicating that the infection is likely to be coming cross-contamination in the storage and preparation of chicken as food.
-Worse still, many of these E-Coli strains have developed antibiotic resistance due to the excessive use of these drugs in factory-farming so may well be responsible for resistant infections that are making sufferers’ lives a misery.
-Antibiotics have been used for a long time in farming to help quickly increase the weight of chickens and to treat the effects of cramped conditions.
+E-Coli is known to be the most common cause of Urinary Tract Infection, responsible for up to 90% of cases.
+However, it was only recently discovered by genetically fingerprinting the E-Coli from infections that it showed strong genetic similarities to the strains found in abattoir slaughtered chickens indicating that the infection is likely to be caused by cross-contamination.
+Many of identified E-Coli strains have developed antibiotic resistance due to the excessive use of antibiotics in factory-farming.
+Antibiotics have been prescribed for a long time in farming to help quickly increase the weight of chickens and to treat the effects of cramped conditions.

 E.coli O157:H7 can produce a harmful toxin that causes bloody diarrhoea, and is considered a very serious condition in particular if the elderly or young are affected.
 This strain can damage red blood cells, the kidneys and other organs.
-In ten per cent of children, E. coli infection leads to Haemolytic Uremic Syndrome (HUS), which is one of the leading causes of acute kidney failure in children.
-The spinach and sprout scares do actually disguise the real problem and if you were able to trace them back, have almost certainly had their origin in the gut of a goat, a sheep, a cow, a pig or a dog, faecal contaminated soil and water etc.
+In ten per cent of children, E. coli infection leads to Haemolytic Uremic Syndrome, which is one of the leading causes of acute kidney failure in children.

 Sweet Cures ’ Anna talks about her battle with cystitis.
 Read More